jcabraham/abacus-demo/README.md

 # Jim Abraham's Abacus Demo #

-(I'm gonna treat you and me as long-time professionals here.
-Whatever I'm leaving out, you should assume it's because frankly I don't have the time to indulge in an orgy of typing, and not because I don't know it.
-Please try me.)

 As instructed, here's a SpringBoot REST service that conforms to the following specification.
 It accepts (and responds with JSON payloads) to the following endpoints:

 * PUT    /resources/data           # creates Person from JSON payload, returns Person containing new object id.